GabeStah/Test.io/Functional Testing/Functional Testing Tools Landscape/functional-testing-tools-landscape.md

 One of the most well-known and oft-heralded tools of modern functional testing is the emergence of `test automation`.
 The beauty of automated tests are that they allow developers and QA departments to easily design, write, execute, and review tests, which can then be automatically performed at will, whether that means prior to a new build release or even after ever minor code change is made.

-One major benefit of automated tests is the ability define a series of pre-defined actions (such as pushing a set of users through the `CreateUser` procedure), then automatically performing those pre-defined actions hundreds or even thousands of times in a matter of seconds, before analyzing the output in comparison to the expected results.
+One major benefit of automated tests is the ability define a series of pre-defined actions (such as pushing a set of users through the `CreateUser` procedure), then automatically performing those pre-defined actions at a rapid pace, before analyzing the output in comparison to the expected results.
 Extrapolating this basic concept further and further -- throughout the code base of the entire application -- allows development teams to generate a breadth of automated functional tests that can be reused throughout the entirety of the software development life cycle.

 Automated testing can also be used for certain tasks and comparisons that are largely infeasible for a manual tester.
 For example, an automated test can often peek into the inner-workings of the code itself, examining the contents of memory, files, data sets, and states of execution to form a well-rounded analysis of the application's behavior during the test proceedings.

+On the other hand, while automated functional tests provide the benefit of running tests against code or larger functional components automatically, these tests are also finicky, requiring some level of monitoring and maintenance from members of the team.

 ## Test Data Generators